-The National Tournament, held annually in May with its orgins dating back to the early 1930s, returns to Maryland in 2014 and will be played at Cedar Lane Sports Park in Bel Air.
-The Schoolgirls Division is the largest segment of the NT, with nearly 60 teams competing annually in this division.
+The National Tournament, held annually in May with its orgins dating back to the early 1930s, has been played in New York, Pennsylvania and Maryland in recent years and continues to be a major draw for high school aged players.
+The Schoolgirls Division is the largest segment of the NT, with nearly 70 teams competing annually in this division.
 As such, the event has been become one of the marquee college recruiting events in the country.
 Players must try out for regional teams in order to participate and the majority of players in this division are rising seniors or younger.

 2014 Summer Camp Listings

 US Lacrosse has published a full listing for its annual Camp Directory.
 This directory, historically published in Lacrosse Magazine, will be housed online this year and is available to the public with over 300 camps.

 US Lacrosse encourages and promotes good sportsmanship among both boys and girls players, with an emphasis on safety and a respect for the game.
 Learn more about these campaigns.

 US Lacrosse All-America Teams

 US Lacrosse annually coordinates All-America and Academic All-America awards for boys' and girls' high school players.
 For more information, click on one of the links below:

 Boys' All-America ProgramGirls' All-America Program